CodingTarik/CodingTarik.github.io/_posts/cs/2024-09-19-understanding-one-hot-encoding-in-natural-language-processing-nlp.md

 ### **Conclusion**

 One-Hot Encoding is a foundational technique in NLP for converting text data into numerical format.
 Although it has limitations, it is a simple and effective method to start with, especially for small datasets.
 As you move towards more advanced NLP tasks, exploring other encoding techniques like word embeddings will be beneficial.

----

-Feel free to use or modify this article to fit your specific needs!